 “Are you taking her for a spin?”
 I asked.
 “She’ll turn some heads for sure.”

 “She does indeed,” the man said.
 “I bought her when I got out of the service and have loved her my whole life.
 There are only 27,000 original miles on her.
 Time marches on, and it’s time for me to let her go to her next owner.
 She’s for sale.”

 The provenance of this Jeep was incredible, so much so that I was hopeful.

 “I don’t know yet,” he said.
 “I put her on the Internet, and my email blew up.
 There is a long list of gentlemen suitors.
 A fella is coming all the way from Texas tomorrow, a fella from Tennessee the day after, and next week a guy from California.
 That’s just the beginning.

 “You look like you’re a hunter, and I’ve got a collection of firearms I’m willing to sell.
 I’ve got some hunting books and artwork, too.
 C’mon inside.”

-Barn and yard sale finds have almost become a thing of the past, thanks in large part to the development of the Internet.
+Barn and yard sale finds have become almost a thing of the past.
+And since the deployment of the Internet, they’re becoming increasingly scarce.
 But sometimes you wind up in the right place at the right time, and when you do it’s magic.
 In fact, I just might take a poke down some dirt roads next week.
 Who knows what’s out there waiting to be discovered . . .